nextcloud/server/apps/viewer/README.md

 4. 🎉 Partytime!

 ### 🧙 Advanced development stuff
-To build the Javascript whenever you make changes, you can also run `npm run dev` for developement builds.
+To build the Javascript whenever you make changes, you can also run `npm run dev` for development builds.

+### 📷 Running cypress tests
+To run e2e cypress tests, execute `npm run cypress`.

+The `visual-regression` tests require additional care as they depend on installation of fonts in the application.
+To achieve repeatable results run the tests using `npm run cypress:visual-regression`.
+This will build the app with the required fonts and run the tests.

+If changes are required to the reference (base) screenshots used by the `visual-regression` tests, run `cypress:update-snapshots` and commit the updated screenshots.

 ## API